 acquire the ability to set goals and manage time and priorities, and work effectively both independently and in groups.

-Students will have their appropriate entry point determined by the Arabic Program, based on evidence of prior learning and/or results of a placement test as required.
+Students will have their appropriate entry point determined by the Arabic Studies program, based on evidence of prior learning and/or results of a placement test as required.
 Placement Test information is available here